DiverseSolutions/ardmoney-sARDM-staking-contract/README.md

  - Recieves Reward from 1 address
  - Reward functionality that adds value to xARDM weekly
  - Locks ARDM and gives back xARDM
+ - xARDM token must have MINTER ROLE and only should point to 1 Staking Contract.
+IF in the future staking contract needs to be closed then minter role of that staking contract needs to be revoked and new staking contract needs to have minter role.
+Giving us full flexibility and migration abilities of xARDM token

 ### Use Case
  1. User deposits ARDM and recieves xARDM by using the deposit functionality of contract.